robotpy/robotpy.github.io/faq.md

 ### What happens when my code crashes?

-An exception will be printed out to the console.
+An exception will be printed out to the console, and the Driver Station log may receive a message as well.
 It is highly recommended that you enable NetConsole for your robot, so you can see these messages.

 ### Is WPILib available?